Living with Freddie

 Secure checkout Fast Shipping Easy returns

-An extraordinary memoir about learning to see the world through a dog's eyes - for readers of RAISING HARE, H IS FOR HAWK and THE FRIEND
+An extraordinary memoir about learning to see the world through a dog's eyes, by a New Yorker writer and animal behaviour expert

 When Anna Heyward adopted Freddie, a rescued Italian greyhound, she was thrilled to bring a dog into her life.
-But Freddie, she quickly realised, had severe separation anxiety, unable to be left alone for more than thirty seconds without crying uncontrollably or injuring himself.
-Some would have given him back, but Anna dedicated her life to entering the mind of her dog, putting her relationship, social life and job at risk.
-As Anna observed Freddie's behaviour, she began to experience the world as he did, and she changed - but not in the way you might expect.
+But Freddie, she quickly realised, had separation anxiety and was unable to be left alone.
+Some would have given up and returned the dog to the rescue centre but Anna, instead, became obsessed with trying to help Freddie, which meant putting her relationship, social life and job at risk.
+As Anna observed Freddie's behavior, she began to change - but not in the way you might expect.

-Living with Freddie is a meditation on what it means to be bad or good, on how much we can - or should - try to alter another being's behaviour, and what is possible to know about another mind.
+Living with Freddie is a story about what it means to be bad or good, how much we can - or should - try to alter another being's behavior, and what it is possible to know about another mind.
 But at its heart, this is a beautiful, heart-wrenching portrait of the relationship between a human and a dog.
 And at the end of Freddie's story, you, too, may find yourself changed.

 Anna Heyward is a former editorial staffer of The New Yorker.
 She is a graduate student in animal behaviour and welfare science at the University of Pennsylvania School of Veterinary Medicine and is working as a dog trainer.
 Her writing has also been published by the New York Times, New York Times Book Review, T Magazine, Paris Review, and Vogue, among others.
 She was a 2018 Ravitch Fellow at the CUNY School of Journalism.
 Anna lives in New York but is often in London and Melbourne, where she was born.
 She currently lives with a chihuahua cross named Big Girl, who can be seen on instagram.com/biggirl.world.